Dmitry Kovtun

-Dmitry Vladimirovich Kovtun (Дмитрий Владимирович Ковтун; 25 September 1965 – 4 June 2022) was a Russian businessman and KGB agent who was also suspected to have murdered the ex-spy Alexander Litvinenko in London.
+Dmitry Vladimirovich Kovtun (Дмитрий Владимирович Ковтун; 25 September 1965 – 4 June 2022) was a Russian businessman and KGB agent who was suspected to have murdered the former Russian spy and later British citizen Alexander Litvinenko in London, England.
+In 2021 the European Court of Human Rights found beyond reasonable doubt that Andrey Lugovoy and Kovtun had killed Litvinenko.

 Early life and education

-Kovtun was born into a military family in Moscow on 25 September 1965.
+Dmitry Vladimirovich Kovtun was born on 25 September 1965, into a military family in Moscow on 25 September 1965.
+Andrei Lugovoy was his childhood friend and classmate.

 He attended the Moscow Higher Military Command School in the 1980s.
-Andrei Lugovoi was his childhood friend and classmate.

 Career

 After graduation, Kovtun and Lugovoi began to serve at the KGB's ninth directorate that was charged with the protection of top Kremlin officials.
 After the collapse of the USSR, they became involved in the security business.
 He was also a business consultant.

 Alexander Litvinenko radiation investigation

 Radiation investigation

 Kovtun met ex-spy Alexander Litvinenko in London on several occasions, first in mid-October and later only hours before Litvinenko fell ill on 1 November.
 On 9 December 2006, German police report finding traces of radiation at Hamburg flat used by Kovtun.
 According to German investigators, the polonium traces were found on a couch where Kovtun is believed to have slept at his ex-wife's apartment in Hamburg (Altona-Ottensen) the night before he headed to London for a meeting with Litvinenko and according to British investigators, polonium traces were found on the airplanes in which Kovtun traveled between Moscow and London.
 Polonium traces were also found in Kovtun's car in Hamburg.

 Both Russian and British investigators interviewed Kovtun.
-Furthermore, German detectives investigated Kovtun's suspected participation to plutonium smuggling into Germany.
+German detectives investigated Kovtun's suspected participation in plutonium smuggling into Germany.
 Germany dropped the case against Kovtun in November 2009.

 Kovtun was hospitalised in Moscow with radiation poisoning at the beginning of December 2006.
 On 12 December 2006, he told Russia's Channel One TV that his "health was improving."
 Kovtun said that he had only one explanation for the presence of polonium: "It is that I brought it back from London, where I met Alexander Litvinenko on October 16, 17 and 18."
-British detectives, on the other hand, believe Litvinenko was not contaminated until the meeting on 1 November.
+British detectives believe the contrary, that Litvinenko was not contaminated until the meeting on 1 November.